-Dioceses/eparchies are to evaluate the background of all incardinated and nonincardinated priests and deacons who are engaged in ecclesiastical ministry in the diocese/eparchy and of all diocesan/eparchial and parish/school or other paid personnel and volunteers whose duties include ongoing, unsupervised contact with minors.
+The diocesan/eparchial bishop is to evaluate the background of all incardinated priests and deacons.
+When a priest or deacon, not incardinated in the diocese/eparchy, is to engage in ministry in the diocese/eparchy, regardless of the length of time, the evaluation of his background may be satisfied through a written attestation of suitability for ministry supplied by his proper ordinary/major superior to the diocese/eparchy.
+Dioceses/eparchies are to evaluate the background of all their respective diocesan/eparchial and parish/school or other paid personnel 15 and volunteers whose duties include contact with minors.
 Specifically, they are to utilize the resources of law enforcement and other community agencies.
-In addition, they are to employ adequate screening and evaluative techniques in deciding the fitness of candidates for ordination (cf. National Conference of Catholic Bishops, Program of Priestly Formation, 1993, no. 513).
+Each diocese/eparchy is to determine the application/renewal of background checks according to local practice.
+In addition, they are to employ adequate screening and evaluative techniques in deciding the fitness of candidates for ordination (see USCCB, Program of Priestly Formation [Fifth Edition],